rolandtritsch/scala-corner/README.md

 ```
 Note: Make sure the tag is new and unique.

+Please also create a new release on GitHub (manually).

 ## How to test and debug it?

 If you need to debug the lib you can change the log-level in `logback.xml`.